cihga39871/JobSchedulers.jl/docs/src/manual.md

 # Manual

-JobSchedulers.jl can used to glue commands in a pipeline/workflow, and can also be used to schedule small Julia tasks.
+JobSchedulers.jl can used to glue commands in a pipeline/workflow, and can also be used to schedule small Julia tasks thanks to its very low overhead (1~2 µs/job).

 !!! info "Multi-threading"
     It is recommended to [start Julia with multi-threads](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads) when using JobSchedulers.jl.